 Walmart Ads vs. Amazon Ads

-Amazon has always had the upper hand when it comes to the ad service they currently provide themselves.
-Walmart has entered the market realizing this information, so their advertising partners are giving advertisers control over their campaigns.
+Amazon has always had the upper hand for ad services.
+Walmart entered the market knowing this, so their partners are giving advertisers control over their campaigns.

-Walmart also owns and offers their own version of Buy Box.
-Customers can add items for purchase to their cart, and it’s valuable because the majority of sales such as Amazon’s come from this online device.
+Walmart also offers their own version of Buy Box.
+It’s valuable because most sales such as Amazon’s come from this online device.

-For brands to use this capability with Walmart, they must win placement and achieve top rankings in order to run performance ads.
+Brands must win placement and achieve top rankings in order to run performance ads with Walmart.

-Walmart’s attempt to compete with Amazon has led the company to essentially release an earlier version of Amazon advertising.
-This means there is much more room for improvement as time moves forward.
+Walmart’s competition with Amazon has led the company to release an earlier version of Amazon advertising, which means there is room for improvement in their platform.

 Walmart Also Launched Walmart Prime

-To further the competition, Walmart even launched their own version of Prime called Walmart+ for only $98 per year.
-Extremely comparable to Amazon, it offers perks such as same-day delivery of groceries.
-It also offers merchandise, discounts on fuel at Walmart gas stations, and early access to deals.
-There’s even announcements that Walmart is attempting to run video streaming to the mix.
+To further the competition, Walmart also launched their own version of Prime called Walmart+ for only $98 per year.
+It offers perks such as same-day delivery of groceries, with merchandise, discounts on fuel at Walmart gas stations, and early access to deals.
+There are even announcements that Walmart will add video streaming to the mix.

-With both of these launches working together, this has the potential to make Walmart’s self-serve ad platform even more desirable.
-It brings in more customers and business for marketers.
-Walmart has also always positioned itself as a more affordable shopping platform.
-For those who may have lower incomes, Walmart creates an elevated opportunity over other companies who charge more for products.
+Both of these launches working together have the potential to make Walmart’s self-serve ad platform even more desirable.
+It can bring in more customers and business for marketers.
+Walmart has always positioned itself as an affordable shopping platform.
+For those looking to save, Walmart creates more opportunities than other companies who charge more.